 Applying for life insurance is now a snap because you have a quick and straightforward option to apply over the telephone.
-The days of long 30-page paper applications are now just a bad memory.
+The days of long 30-page paper applications are now just bad memories.
 Even online applications used to be another good choice.
 Still, we found that applicants were sometimes confused with the application software, and some people did not have a computer with a fast internet connection.

 Simply put, low-cost term life insurance is going to be your answer.
 I will list other options below, but they will all be more expensive.
 I have to say that 95% of the people I talk to choose affordable term life insurance products.
 Below are all your choices available below, with a link to the relevant blog post on our website for more information: